Taylor Rochestie: Early life

-Rochestie was born to Howard Rochestie, a Trenton, NJ native of Jewish descent, and Christina (née Campbell) in Houston, Texas.
+Rochestie was born to Howard Rochestie, a Trenton, NJ native of Jewish descent, and Christina Campbell in Houston, Texas.

 High school career

 Rochestie attended Santa Barbara High School in California, where he started playing basketball, and graduated as the all-time leading scorer of his high school's history.

 College career

 In 2004, Rochestie attended Tulane University, where he played one year of college basketball, with the Tulane Green Wave.
 He then transferred to Washington State University, where he sat out the 2006 academic year, due to NCAA rules.
 He then played with the Washington State Cougars from 2007 to 2009.